-- § 2.16.
-Property guidelines. - A. In general.
+§ 2.16.
+Property guidelines.

 For each application the authority must make the determination that the property will constitute adequate security for the loan.
 The determination shall in turn be based solely upon a real estate appraisal's determination of the value and condition of the property.